dessant/lock-threads/assets/app-description.md

   any recent activity after it was closed.
 Please open a new issue for related bugs.

+# Assign `resolved` as the reason for locking.
+Set to `false` to disable
+setLockReason: true

 # Limit to only `issues` or `pulls`
 # only: issues